makrai/notes/jawahar19-bert-about-structure-acl.md

 # Abstract

 * we perform experiments to unpack the English language structure learned
 * phrasal representation captures phrase-level information in the lower layers
-  * intermediate layers encode a rich hierarchy of linguistic information, with surface features at the bottom, syntactic features in the middle and semantic features at the top.
-BERT turns out to
+* intermediate layers encode a rich hierarchy of linguistic information, with surface features at the bottom, syntactic features in the middle and semantic features at the top. turns out to
-  * require deeper layers when long-distance dependency information is required, e.g. to track subject-verb agreement
+* BERT requires deeper layers for long-distance dependency information eg to track subject-verb agreement
 * a compositional representation that mimics classical, tree-like structures

 # 1 Introduction

-* interpretability of neural networks in NLP (Belinkov and Glass, 2019).
-An
+* interpretability of neural networks in NLP (Belinkov and Glass, 2019)
 * Goldberg (2019) shows that BERT captures syntactic phenomena well when evaluated on its ability to track subject-verb agreement
 * we use the
   * probing tasks defined in Conneau+ (2018) to show that BERT captures a rich
-  * Tensor Product Decomposition Network (TPDN, McCoy+ 2019) to explore different hypotheses about the compositional nature of BERT’s representation and find that BERT implicitly captures classical, tree-like structures
+  * Tensor Product Decomposition Network (TPDN, McCoy+ 2019) to explore different hypotheses about the compositional nature of BERT’s repr and find that BERT implicitly captures classical, tree-like structures

 # 6 Compositional Structure